lightster/pier-cli/README.md

 Pier is a command line toolset for installing and running Docker-based dev environments for my various projects.

 ## Vision
-The `pier` and `moor` command line tools were created in order to allow for commands to be ran on projects hosted in a VM, especially a [Pier 11](https://github.com/lightster/pier-11) VM, without me needing to SSH into the VM.
+The `pier` and `moor` command line tools were created in order to allow for commands to be ran on projects hosted in a VM, especially a [Pier 11](https://github.com/lightster/pier-11) VM, without needing to manually SSH into the VM.

+### What are Pier and Moor?
+The `moor` command is used for managing workspaces and projects.
+The `moor` command allows you to:
+- Initialize a workspace
+- Install projects (repositories) from GitHub
+- Change your terminal’s working directory to a project directory
+- Run ad-hoc docker-compose commands on a project
+- Set config options within the workspace and projects

+The `pier` command is used for running commands that are defined by each project.
+Example commands that a project may provide would allow you to:
+- Run a test suite
+- Execute database migrations
+- Restart container services
+- Interface with the project’s CLI or REPL

+## Installation
-## Requirements
+### Requirements
 Before installing Pier, you will need to install a recent version of Ruby.
 Pier is tested with Ruby 2.4.1 but may work with other versions.

 RVM is the recommended way of installing Ruby: